5 ways Amazon Alexa can entertain your bored self

-You've probably had those days when you've got absolutely no plans and you're going stir-crazy.
+We've all had those days -- you've got absolutely no plans and you're going stir-crazy.
 But instead of losing your mind because you have nothing to do, you can use your Amazon Echo ($100 at Amazon) to ease your boredom.
 The Alexa voice assistant has tons of activities to keep you entertained, like trivia games and even an escape room.

 Plan your escape